 Despite the challenges to directly link ITTO's actions to the intended results, it is possible to identify a selection of expected outcomes associated with each strategic priority; these expected outcomes can then be linked to measurable indicators.
-Table 3.1 displays expected outcomes for each strategic priority.
+Table 1 displays expected outcomes for each strategic priority.

-Table 3.1 also displays measurable indicators for each strategic priority.
+Table 1 also displays measurable indicators for each strategic priority.
 Although some indicators are closely related to one (or more) of the expected outcomes, the indicators are not intended to be used to measure the outcomes in discrete categories.
 Some indicators are relevant for more than one of the strategic priorities.
 Therefore, the indicators are provided as relevant measures that, taken as a set, can be used to assess change related to the priorities over the period of plan implementation.
+Indicators will be refined over time in the light of experience and subsequent review.